ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 ### Curation Rationale

+"We propose to tackle the limitations posed by the lack of annotated data for argument mining in the scientific domain by leveraging existing Rhetorical Structure Theory (RST) (Mann et al., 1992) annotations in a corpus of computational linguistics abstracts (SciDTB) (Yang and Li, 2018)." (p.
+42)

 What need motivated the creation of this dataset?
 What are some of the reasons underlying the major choices involved in putting it together?

 ### Source Data